Cancel anytime

 Core Business Areas

-- Municipal Bond Investments: Primary business is investing in California municipal bonds.
-They select bonds based on credit quality, maturity, and other factors to generate tax-exempt income for shareholders.
+- Municipal Bond Investments: The fund invests primarily in California municipal bonds to generate tax-exempt income for its shareholders.

 Leadership and Structure